eval

 The eval command runs the QUERY against the optional DBNAME database.

-The query is executed in the child database.
+The query is executed in the database.
 If you include a DBNAME, it must be the first argument.

 The QUERY can be read from STDIN, a file, or the command line, and query results can be output to STDOUT or a file.
 You can also define the output format.